vmleon/oracle-atp-da/README.md

 ![Node Native Modules Installation](./images/node_native_module.png)

-Check if the installation went well.
+Check if the installation went **well**.
 Open a Command Prompt, or Terminal in Linux and MacOS and run the following commands:

 ```bash
 node -v